xerycks/my_first_react_app/README.md

-#this is https://github.com/xerycks telling you that aman is a really good gay.
+#this is https://github.com/xerycks telling you that aman is a really good guy.
 Really Nice Person

+#misspelled "guy" in last commit , hehe🤣.